 If you think you’re working in a law or accounting firm and won’t be affected much by what’s happening around industry 4.0, you might want to think a little deeper into it.
 The IoT is going to affect the following whether we like it or not:

-- Businesses – as long as you’re using a software program, computer, POS system, Internet, messaging systems, it will affect the way your organisation and business is run
+- Businesses – as long as you’re using a software program, computer, POS system, Internet, messaging system, it will affect the way your organisation and business is run.

 - Physical structures – it is becoming quite impossible to live without coming into contact with at least one smart device or building in this world.
 As we move forward, built-in digitised components in structures and devices are already in place in our physical world

 - Data and information – instead of viewing it as an intrusive, negative way, industry 4.0 can help make lives easier for everyday people.
 It understands behaviour patterns and delivering personalised data and information to us instantly

 - Communication – the prime purpose of industry 4.0 is to help us communicate better, faster and more promptly with each other.
 They do this by accessing, processing, collecting, and analysing data and based on our communications